ToniGibbsDean/LC_report_repo/README.md

 This will ensure the right packages are installed, but may take a little time to run first time around.

+After this you must save all of the data to the Data directory
+- patient files: LHN & STEP - PhoneScreen and CONSORT Data V2.xlsx; and RedCapData-LC-Allvariable.csv (make sure the names remain consistent with the terminology written here even if the data is newly downloaded from patient records)
+- spatial data files: town file, zip file, svi.tif

-The .qmd file sources all other (r) files to produce the final .pdf.
-As such, you can simply run this file and it will produce the .pdf report.
-Keyboard shortcut for mac's to run the .qmd is command+shift+k - you will find the file in outputs.
+The STEPLC_report.qmd file sources all other (r) files to produce the final .pdf.
+As such, you can then simply run this file and it will produce the .pdf report.
+Keyboard shortcut for mac's to run the .qmd is command+shift+k

 The file structure of this repo is important to maintain.
 The r scripts sit in the code directory, whereas the markdown docs (.qmd and .yml) sit in the main directory.

-This is a necessary because markdown opens a terminal automatically in the main directory when running.
-You can control the formatting/titles etc., using the .yml
+You can control the formatting/titles etc., using the .yml, also found in the main directory.

 ## Outputs
-The .pdf will be outputted in the output directory.
+The report (STEPLC_report.pdf) can then be found in the Output directory.
 Using the standard approach, the code chunk outputs are also outputted into a folder that will be created by the markdown script.
 This can be found in the main directory and will be called STEPLC_report_files > figure-html.
 This folder will contain all the .png's from the code chunks.